Bullying and harassment are terms used to describe behaviour which the recipient finds unacceptable, offensive or upsetting.

-What is harassment?
+What is Harassment?

 Anyone can suffer from harassment.
-You may encounter harassment from any other person including fellow students, housemates, neighbours, work colleagues, members of University staff or landlords.
+You may encounter this from any other person including fellow students, housemates, neighbours, work colleagues, members of University staff or landlords.

 If you do see or experience unacceptable behaviour please report it to one of the following members of staff:

-If you wish to get in contact with us, give us a call on 02083923221 or RSU@roehampton.ac.uk
+If you wish to get in contact with us, please give us a call on 020 8392 3221 or email us at RSU@roehampton.ac.uk.

 you can also contact the University’s Wellbeing Service for support on 020 8392 3204